lethang7794/devops-book/chap-08.md

 - **Revoking & rotating secrets**

-  With a centrilized secret store, you can
+  With a centralized secret store, you can

   - easily _revoke_ a secret 👈 when you know it was compromised
   - _rotate_ a secret on a regular basic